 With a love for both self-propelled and petrol-powered transport, 'Stralian Twain Forsythe built his ace art skills from the ground up to become a veritable freelance armstrong.
-Though being your own boss at Nut & Bolt Design isn't always easy, it has allowed him to laser-focus on what he's most passionate about, and in the process tee-up such blipshift beauts as "GT Won", "Late Brakers", and "Work of Cart".
+Though being your own boss at Design by Twain isn't always easy, it has allowed him to laser-focus on what he's most passionate about, and in the process tee-up such blipshift beauts as "GT Won", "Late Brakers", and "Work of Cart".

 Twain hit CTRL+S and stopped the presses to answer a couple questions:

 How did your interest in cars start?

 As far as I can remember I've been into cars and my love most likely started with my first matchbox car and a bucket load of micro machines.
 I've had that designer streak in me from an early age too and it showed in my Lego collection which were mostly cars and trucks.

 I grew up religiously watching the older Top Gear before it became a bit panto.
 Modern-day, I probably watch quite a lot of YouTube car vids to inspire my car design tees.
 Nothing like drawing a Mazda 787B with the rotary engine on full song in the background.

 I did some track days back in the day in a Toyota Yaris with upgraded springs, rubber, and wheels.
 Not exactly a track weapon but I think it was 120bhp and I actually kept a few faster car guys off my tail.
 The track was Kirkistown Race Circuit in Northern Ireland.
 All that said, my current financial position put an end to that expensive hobby.
 When you are self-employed you don't have as much 'play money' unfortunately.
 I will get back into it some day.